mvolkmann/blog/src/flutter.md

 If an Android emulator is running, the app will run there.
 Otherwise it will run in the Chrome web browser.

+The default app renders a header that displays an app title, some text, a number, and a button in the lower-right that increments the number.

+The starting point of the app is the file `lib/main.dart`.
+This defines the `main` function that all Dart apps must have.

 To deploy an app to an iOS device:

 - Install CocoaPods by entering `sudo gem install cocoapods`.
 - Follow the Xcode signing flow to provision your project.
 - Enter `flutter run`.
+- TODO: TEST ALL OF THIS!

+## Linting

+Flutter apps provide default code linting.
+The rules can be configured in the provided file `analysis_options.yaml`.
+To disable the rule that complains about using the `print` function, uncomment the line that contains `avoid_print: false`.
+To enable the rule that complains about literal strings using double quotes instead of single, uncomment the line that contains `prefer_single_quotes: true`.

 ## Hot Reloading